jalfonsoramos/Documents.BoardGames/dnd/the_torch_clan/hyliax_ranger.md

 ## Flaws
 * I will never fully trust anyone other than myself.
 * I am suspicious of strangers and suspect the worst of them.

+## Favored Enemy
+Beginning at 1st level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.

+Level 1, Undead
+**Level 6, Monstrosities**

+You have advantage on Wisdom (Survival) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

+When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.*

+**\* DM: Not apply for the current campaign.**

+## Natural Explorer
+You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.

+When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.

+Level 1, Swamp
+Level 6, Forest

+While traveling for an hour or more in your favored terrain, you gain the following benefits:

+* Difficult terrain doesn’t slow your group’s travel.
+* Your group can’t become lost except by magical means.
+* Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.
+* If you are traveling alone, you can move stealthily at a normal pace.
+* When you forage, you find twice as much food as you normally would.
+* While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.

 ## Fighting Style